Trey Mancini Player Props: Cubs vs. Marlins

-The Chicago Cubs, including Trey Mancini and his .485 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Bryan Hoeing and the Miami Marlins at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs, including Trey Mancini (.378 on-base percentage in past 10 games, 56 points above season-long percentage), battle starter Sandy Alcantara and the Miami Marlins at Wrigley Field, Sunday at 2:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Marlins.
+In his last game, he went 1-for-4 with a double against the Marlins.

 Trey Mancini Game Info & Props vs. the Marlins